truenas/middleware/docs/userguide/index.rst

   */mnt/local/images*.
 An rsync module needs to be defined on this system and the rsyncd service needs to be started.
 It will be referred to as
   *PULL.*

-On *PUSH*, an rsync task is defined in System → Rsync Tasks → Add Rsync Task as shown in Figure 6.3b.
+On *PUSH*, an rsync task is defined in :menuselection:`System --> Rsync Tasks --> Add Rsync Task` as shown in Figure 6.3b.
 In this example:

 * the Path points to */usr/local/images*, the directory to be copied